-There are potentially hundreds of websites that elaborate on the miracles of the Quran.
-However, ensure that you consult reputable mainstream Islamic websites and avoid those that are cynical or misleading.
+As stated in the introduction, there are potentially hundreds of websites that elaborate on the miracles of the Quran.
+However, ensure that you consult reputable Islamic websites and avoid those that are cynical or misleading.
 Some possible topics to explore include:

-A. Unfolding: Word Counts in the Quran

-The frequency of certain words in the Quran appears to hold significance.
-For example, the word "sea" is mentioned 32 times, while "land" appears 13 times.
-This ratio-approximately 71% sea to 29% land-mirrors the Earth's water-to-land ratio.
-These counts, along with other meaningful numerical patterns, can be easily verified using AI tools like ChatGPT.

-B. Cosmological Views

-The Quran describes the heavens and the Earth as once being united before being separated, aligning with the "Big Bang" theory.

-C. Mountains in Motion

-Mountains are described as moving like clouds, a description consistent with the theory of plate tectonics.

-D. The Protective Sky

-The Quran uses terms like "reflection" and "protection" to describe the sky, aligning with the atmosphere's role in shielding the Earth from cosmic rays and other harmful elements by reflecting them.

-E. Embryological Stages

-The Quran discusses embryonic development using terminology that accurately describes the stages of fetal growth.

-F. Cosmic Imagery

-The Quran describes cosmic bodies with terms like "flower paintings."

-https://www.nasa.gov/image-article/cats-eye-nebula/
+- A. Unfolding: Word Count in the Quran: It appears that the frequency of certain words in the Quran holds significance.
+For instance, the word "sea" is mentioned 32 times and "land" 13 times throughout the entire Quran.
+The ratio is approximately 71% sea to 29% land, which mirrors the Earth's water-to-land ratio.
+One can easily verify the counts and other meaningful numbers with AI applications as ChatGPT. - B. Cosmological Views: According to the Quran, heaven and earth were once united and then separated, aligning with the "Big Bang" Theory. - C. The Protective Sky: The Quran describes the sky as providing reflection and protection, consistent with the atmosphere's role in protecting the Earth from cosmic rays and other harmful elements by reflecting them. - D. Embryological Stages: Discussion of the second stage of embryo development in the Ouran. - E. Mountains in Motion: Mountains are described as traveling like clouds in the Quran. - F. Cosmic Imagery: The Quran descriptions cosmic bodies as "paintings".

-More Suggested Websites:
+Suggested Websites: